chaoming0625/brainunit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug Report'
+name: Bug Report
-about: 'Report a bug or unexpected behavior to help us improve the package'
+about: Report a bug or unexpected behavior to help us improve the package
+title: ''
-labels: 'bug'
+labels: bug
+assignees: ''

 ---

 Please: